Chukrut-181/Chukrut-181/README.md

 # Hi there, I'm Ignacio Churruca 👋

-## 💻 Software Developer | 42 Academy Student

 Welcome to my GitHub profile!
-I'm an aspiring software developer currently studying at 42 Academy, where I'm building a solid foundation in programming.
+I'm an aspiring software developer currently studying at 42 Academy.

----

-## 🚀 About Me - The Journey

-Since childhood I wanted to be an inventor.
-Today, I've found my true vocation in software development where I can 'invent' digital solutions that solve real-world problems.
-My varied background gives me a unique perspective and strong problem-solving skills.

 ---